mikebm94/getparams/README.md

 You can define the short options and/or long options that your program recognizes.

 Short options are defined using the `-o` or `--shortopts` option.
-This option takes an argument consisting of a series single-letter options.
+This option takes an argument consisting of a series of single-letter options.
 The letters do not have to be delimited, but may be delimited by whitespace and/or commas.

 Long options are defined using the `-l` or `--longopts` option.
 This option takes an argument consisting of a series of long option names.
 The names must be delimited by whitespace and/or commas.